agrawalneel25/jb1-prediction/README.md

 ---

 ## Limitations

+N.b. would love to discuss potential solutions in an interview ;)

 **Synthetic data may not match real operational noise.**
 The stress ramp is perfectly consistent: same shape, same duration, same